babelouest/hoel/README.md

 ### Postgre SQL limitations

 For some reasons, the Postgre SQL backend has some limitations.
-The `h_last_insert_id` doesn't work, and a select statement returns only string values.
-The reason is I couldn't find on the documentation how to implement those...
+The `*_last_insert_id` functions don't work, and a select statement returns only string values.
+The reason is I couldn't find on the documentation how to implement those, if it's possible...

 ### Use different backends